Department of Engineering Capstone Symposium

 - Students will set up their own posters at the assigned location.
 (Signage will indicate team locations.)

 - Poster board and binder clips will be available on easels.
 (Please do not use any form of tape to mount your poster to the board.)

-- All posters must be set up at a pre-determined time on April 25th in the Highlands Room.
+- All posters must be set up and taken down at a pre-determined time on April 18th in the Highlands Room.

 - Study Abroad Opportunities

 - Engineering Mailing List